gvwilson/sensibleadventures/iffy/iffy.md

 when she had a workshop of her own and she could keep whatever pets and plants she wanted and Honesty could come by all the time.
 (Even in her daydreams,
-she didn't dare imagine that they would live together.)
+she didn't imagine that they would live together.)
 One day---but not today.

 The Dance Hall was just as busy inside as out.
-Iffy tried slipping through the crush the way Honesty somehow did, then gave up and resigned herself to moving with the ebb and flow of the crowd.
+Iffy tried slipping through the crush the way Honesty somehow did, then gave up and surrendered herself to the flow of the crowd.
+She had never been swimming,
+but she imagined this was what it was like to be caught in a strong current.

 She glanced up as a drone the size of her hand whined by, its dozen crystal eyes scanning the crowd.
 "Some all got they riled up," a stall keeper muttered, noticing Iffy's look.